What is inulin? Inulin is a saccharide and is a prebiotic.

 There are no human clinical trials studying inulin in the autism population.

 You might be thinking “Why do doctors recommend inulin for some with autism?”
-And it has to do with gut health and the fact that most with autism have dysbiosys meaning that their gut microbiota is very different than those without autism.
+And it has to do with gut health and the fact that most with autism have dysbiosis meaning that their gut microbiota is very different than those without autism.

 Bifidobacteria & Autism

 Inulin specifically helps bifidobacteria grow in the gut.
-In general, the numbers of bificobacteria are the highest at birth and decline through life.
+In general, the numbers of bifidobacteria are the highest at birth and decline through life.
 However, the amount of Bifidobacteria in those with autism have been found to be decreased in comparison to individuals without autism.